Controller Classes

 Service Injection

 As mentioned before, PHP-DI will automatically inject the services you need in your controller thanks to the PHP-DI Slim Bridge.
-So far we've seen example where the route placeholder, Request and Response were injected into the controller closure or method.
+So far we've seen examples where the route placeholder, Request, and Response were injected into the controller closure or method.
 However, controller parameters can be any of these things:

 1. the request or response (parameters must be named $request or $response, or properly type-hinted)